pfheatwole/thesis/source/demonstration.rst

 The conventional way to summarize the performance of a gliding aircraft is with a chart called the *polar curve*.
-These curves show the vertical and horizontal speed of the aircraft at equilibrium over the range of brake and accelerator inputs, providing information such as the usable range of the glider and its glide ratio at different ground speeds.
+These curves show the vertical and horizontal speed of the aircraft at equilibrium over the range of brake and accelerator inputs, providing information such as the speed range of the glider and its glide ratio at different speeds.
 Given the wealth of information compactly communicated by a polar curve, they are an excellent starting point for critiquing the estimates of a flight dynamics model for a glider.

 The previous section demonstrated the creation of a paraglider model for a Niviuk Hook 3, size 23.
 Now, models for the larger sizes of the wing (created